ostef/OhMyGUI/README.md

 * Style aware: all the widgets can be called with an optional style parameter.
 * Draw callbacks: drawing is done after layout at the end of the frame.
 This allows you to attach a different draw callback to any node that has already been declared to customize its visuals to your own needs
 * SDF fonts that scale well
-* Primitive based renderer: boxes, glyphs and triangles
-* SDF shape renderer: describe shapes using SDF primitives and operations, draw them with a border, background color, outer shadow and more

 ## Available widgets
 Here are the widgets that have been implemented so far, with varying level of features for more complex widgets: